MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 1. In Viva Sales admin settings, select **Forms**.

-2. Select a record type for which you need to allow editing.
+2. Select an entity for which you need to allow editing.

-3. Turn on **Allow editing** to allow sellers to edit all relevant fields in that record type.
+3. Turn on **Allow editing** to allow sellers to edit all relevant fields in that entity.

 4. To restrict editing for specific fields, in the **Manage fields** section, and turn off **Allow editing** for corresponding fields.